Proof that simple works

 The origin story

-The most widely accepted story involves Count Camillo Negroni, who asked a bartender to strengthen his Americano by replacing soda water with gin.
+The Negroni traces back to Florence in the early 1900s.
+The most widely accepted story involves Count Camillo Negroni, who asked a bartender to strengthen his Americano by swapping soda water for gin.

 Why it worked immediately

-The Negroni is built on perfect symmetry.
+The Negroni is built on symmetry.

-Together, they create a drink that is bold but balanced.
+Together, they create something bold, but balanced.

 The rise of the Negroni